trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 ## Part 5: Deploy (originate) the kernel

-Smart rollup kernels are originated to Tezos in a way similar to smart contracts.
+Smart rollup kernels are originated in a way similar to smart contracts.
 Instead of running the `octez-client originate contract`, you run the `octez-client originate smart rollup` command.
+This command creates an address for the rollup and stores a small amount of data about it on layer 1.

 1. In the second terminal window, in the Docker container, in the `hello-world-kernel` folder, run this command to deploy the installer kernel to the Tezos sandbox: